India: Types of Company

 Nature of a Liaison Office

 The liaison office is often the initial route chosen by a foreign company interested in the Indian market.
 A liaison office will not be taxable in India provided that it limits its activities to representing its parent, and carrying out promotional and, indeed, 'liaison' activities on behalf of its parent.
-Permission must be obtained from the Reserve Bank of India.
+Permission must be obtained from the correct body – in the case of normal companies, the Reserve Bank of India’s Foreign Exchange Department.
 A liaison office that earns revenue in India will be in breach of its permission and may be taxed heavily.

-There have been a number of cases which have determined the limits of permissible activity for a liaison office, some of them yielding surprising results which might seem to contradict the law; so it is necessary to be very careful and take local legal advice before following this route.
+There have been a number of cases which have determined the limits of permissible activity for a liaison office, some of them yielding surprising results which might seem to contradict the law.
+Hence it is necessary to be very careful and take local legal advice before following this route.

 Formation of a Liaison Office

-The Reserve Bank of India, the apex bank grants permission to open a Liaison office.
-The entire process, can take anywhere from a few weeks to a few months depending on the industry and India’s relations with the nationality of the parent company.
-Approval is generally granted for a period of one to three years, upon expiry of which the foreign company can apply for a renewal.
+The Reserve Bank of India, the country’s chief bank, grants permission to open a liaison office.
+The entire process can take anywhere from a few weeks to a few months depending on the industry and India’s relations with the nationality of the parent company.
+Approval is generally granted for a period of one to three years, on expiry of which the foreign company can apply for a renewal.

 The following documents have to be submitted to the Reserve Bank of India (RBI):